 - 5.2.1 This scheme is governed by the Police Pensions Regulations 1987.
-It is a final salary scheme where the pension is based on a member's length of service and the highest salary in the last three years of service. - 5.2.2 The scheme was closed to new members on 6 April 2006. - 5.2.3 More information about the scheme can be found in the Members' Guide to the Police Pension Scheme 1987.
+It is a final salary scheme where the pension is based on a member's length of service and the highest salary in the last three years of service. - 5.2.2 The scheme was closed to new members on 6 April 2006 and no further accrual is permitted under the scheme after 31 March 2022. - 5.2.3 More information about the scheme can be found in the Members' Guide to the Police Pension Scheme 1987 on the Hub.